girleffect/core-infrastructure-documentation/docs/index.rst

 Applications
     The application layer is the top most layer and builds on the Core Components and Hosting Environment.
 This layer is where all the Girl Effect digital applications and services will run, whether they are developed internally at Girl Effect or with outside partners.

     The applications in this layer are expected to leverage the functionality provided by the Core Components and Hosting Environment to enable quick roll out, rapid iteration and easy scaling.

-:doc:`Core Components <core-components>`
+:doc:`Core Components <core-components/index>`
     The Core Component layer builds on the Hosting Environment layer to provide the shared functionality that all the applications can make use of.

     Some of the initial functionality that will be provided by the Core Components is: safe user data storage, authorisation and access control; user and system event logging; platform-wide data analysis; platform-wide media asset management.